 1. Prepare by going to bed earlier the night before

 Truthfully, the concept of shifting bedtimes can feel a bit like rocket science.
-So, to keep it simple I recommend going to sleep earlier the night before —that way the household still wakes up feeling rested.
+So, to keep it simple I recommend going to sleep earlier the night before.
+That way, the household still wakes up feeling rested.

 Much like traveling to a different time zone, it is going to take some time for your internal sleep clocks to adjust regardless of how prepared you are.
 Going to bed earlier to avoid overtired little ones is a good idea in general.

-2. Encourage light during the day and darkness for sleep
+2. Encourage light during the day and darkness for sleep at night

 Our body's internal sleep cycles (also called our circadian rhythms) are regulated by lightness and darkness, and heavily influenced by our environment.
 This is why many of us wake up when the sun rises and start to feel sleepy shortly after the sun sets (although many of us go to bed way past sunset).